chris-ann/DynamicWebResources/README.md

 ```php
 $q = $_REQUEST["q"];
 ```
-The $q would then be passed to the $getfield value.
+The $q would then be passed to the $getfield value (Don't forget the '?q' to the string as well.

 *****